The consular protection of EU citizens

 - Arrest or detention;

-- Following the travel advice issued by your country’s Foreign Ministry.
+- Following the travel advice and instructions issued by your country’s Ministry of Foreign Affairs.
+For example, registering your presence abroad, if applicable.